The Vagus Nerve, Neck Pain, Anxiety, Headaches, and Depression

-We’ve seen neck pain patients for years with lots of crazy symptoms.
-Many are anxious or depressed and some have cardiac problems like runs of tachycardia.
+We’ve seen neck pain patients for years with lots of seemingly unrelated symptoms.
+Many have suffered from depression, anxiety, headaches, and some even cardiac problems like runs of tachycardia.
 So what’s causing all of this?
 Let’s delve into some new research on the vagus nerve.

 The more we learn about this wandering nerve, the more we realize we need to know.
 For example, we know that by stimulating the vagus nerve we can treat depression.
 Further down, the system reaches the gut, and those with digestive issues and acid reflux are often found to have insufficient vagal activity.
 In between, the nerve’s activation or deactivation connects to the well-being of the heart, lungs, and immune system (2).

 And while we still don’t know all that the vagus nerve does, we have come to understand that it is the Zen mediator of the parasympathetic nervous system — the laid-back sibling to the sympathetic system and its fight-or-flight response.
 Meaning that if the vagus nerve is working well, we can relax and become meditative.
 If it’s not working, then we become anxious and overstimulated.